 Leon was diagnosed with brain cancer in 2010.
 Since then, he has pushed through the adversity to create running memories with his daughter, Kiana, participate in marathons and races, including the Cap10K, and inspire others in his active running life with his positive attitude.
 He has well surpassed the average survival time of four years for the disease; and his tumor remains stable.
 In 2018, he married Elaine Chung, whom he met through training, in a run-themed wedding.
 She asked him out after a race; he proposed at the beginning of another.
 The family has participated in many races together, sometimes competing and sometimes side by side.

 “I was flattered when the Statesman Capitol 10,000 asked me to be their ambassador for 2020.
 But then I only agreed to accept the role if it didn’t prevent me from running a race that is so special to me,” said Leon.
 “It’s while running the Cap10K that I’ve done gotten my personal fastest times and where I’ve run with friends and family, including my daughter and parents.
 Each year as a Cap10K participant, I can’t help but look around and smile while warming up, running and cooling down.
 I smile because for one day each year, for 6.2 miles, we run this town.”

-The 2020 race will take place on Sunday, April 5.
-One dollar from each registration will go to the Health Alliance for Austin Musicians (HAAM), the 2020 Statesman Cap10K beneficiary.
+The 2021 race will take place on Sunday, April 11.
+One dollar from each registration will go to the Marathon Kids, the 2021 Statesman Cap10K beneficiary.
 The Statesman will donate up to $10,000 in additional participant donations.
 The Cap10K is the largest 10K race in Texas and one of the top 10 in the nation.
 The Cap10K began in 1978 with 3,400 participants.
 In 2018, the race had 23,265 registered participants.
 Additional race information is available at cap10K.com.